Scientific Name

 Hardiness: High temperatures are not a problem, but this plant can be damaged when the temperature goes below freezing.
 C. brunneum can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: When it goes dormant in the spring, C. brunneum requires little or no water.
-In the fall, when it begins growing, it is safe to water deeply, allowing the soil to dry before watering again.
-During active growth, your plant needs water if leaves start to wrinkle.
+Watering: When dormant in the spring, C. brunneum requires little or no water.
+When it begins growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.
+During active growth, your plant needs water if the leaves start to wrinkle.

 Repotting: The best time to repot C. brunneum is at the beginning of the period of active growth, but repotting can be done at almost any time while the plant is actively growing.